Wednesday 27 March 2024

 As an addendum to my previous post, Immortality for All, I feel I should update reader(s) on the situation.

-Restoration to youth, approximately matching the same age as the bone marrow donating clone, has now be achieved.
+Restoration to youth, approximately matching the same age as the bone marrow donating clone, was initially achieved fourty years ago in 1984, to date there have been no reports of fatalities.

 Please bear with me, there have been a few updates to the initial draft of this blog entry.
 "Jim, I'm a Software Developer not a Doctor!", alas there's no scope for iterative development in the preparation of ground breaking medical procedures obtained thru the funny papers!
 There is some vague peer review process in place, hence the many updates.